MahmoudAdelkamal/Rabbit-be-task/README.md

    - Important fields like `category`, `area`, and `product_id` are indexed to speed up queries.

 2. **Caching**:
-   - Future work could include integrating Redis or another caching solution to store frequently accessed data and reduce database load.
+   - Redis is utilized to store frequently accessed data and reduce database load.

 3. **Database Transactions**:
    - Grouping multiple database queries in a single transaction helps reduce latency and ensure atomic operations.

-4. **Lazy Loading**:
-   - Product listings are paginated to avoid returning too many results in a single response, thus optimizing response time and reducing server load.

 ---

-This concludes the **Technical Details** section.
-The API is designed to be robust, scalable, and maintainable, ensuring that it can efficiently handle large-scale operations with minimal latency.

 By implementing these optimizations, the API now supports better performance, handles larger datasets efficiently, and improves the overall user experience.